 City Hall, the Low Carbon Entrepreneur delivery team and all judges will keep your ideas confidential unless you've given written permission to, or if they're required by law to reveal the information.
 Titles of winning entries and brief descriptions approved by finalists may be used in publicity.
 You should agree who owns the idea with anyone you discuss it with.
 If you're entering as a group you should agree who owns the idea before you submit.
 The intellectual property of any submitted ideas remain the applicant/s.

 Who gets the prize money for a team idea and what can we spend it on?

 The prize fund must be spent to help bring the idea to market, for example on, legal advice, website development, and prototypes.
 It can't be used for any other expenses like living costs.
-The money has to be spent by June 2016.
+The money has to be spent within a year of winning.
 It will be released as you need it and you must give us copies of receipts to show how you've spent it.

 If I reach the final, will I get a mentor?

 Yes.
 The winners will receive mentoring from the Low Carbon Entrepreneur delivery team.

 Do I have to be interested in a Siemens internship in order to apply?

 No, the internships are independent of the prize fund.
 You can choose not to receive information about the internships.

 Can you tell me more about the internships?